Why Aren't You Knitting Socks?

 Very Pink Knits is a useful YouTube channel resource for all things knitting, and she has a sock-specific playlist to guide you.

-The Knitting for Dummies book covers everything knitting, and includes many techniques for socks.
+The Knitting for Dummies book covers everything knitting and includes many techniques for socks.
 Look for it at our library!

-Agatha Socks in Rambler
+Agatha Socks with Rambler yarn

 If Corinne is your favorite course instructor, her Agatha Sock Video Course walks you through knitting her first sock pattern.
 Not exactly for first-time beginners, but once you have the basics down you just might fall in love with the Agatha pattern and Rambler yarn combo!
 We have kits to make it easy!